WHAT IS THE MOST IMPORTANT INFORMATION I SHOULD KNOW ABOUT RETACRIT® (epoetin alfa-epbx)?

-Please read the Medication Guide for RETACRITTM (epoetin alfa-epbx) and discuss it with your doctor.
+Please read the Medication Guide for RETACRIT® and discuss it with your doctor.

-RETACRITTM (epoetin alfa-epbx) is used to treat a lower than normal number of red blood cells (anemia) caused by:
+RETACRIT® is used to treat a lower-than-normal number of red blood cells (anemia) caused by:

-- Chemotherapy that will be used for at least 2 months after starting RETACRITTM.
+- Chemotherapy that will be used for at least 2 months after starting RETACRIT®

-Please see full Prescribing Information, including BOXED WARNING and Medication Guide for RETACRITTM.
+Please see full Prescribing Information, including BOXED WARNING and Medication Guide, for RETACRIT®.

-RETACRIT is a trademark of Hospira, Inc., a subsidiary of Pfizer Inc.
+RETACRIT is a registered trademark of Pfizer Inc.